bxcd/pagefetch/README.md

 * Fetches and paginates sorted remote list data directly from remote source
 * Pagination size can be asynchronously updated by controller
 * Controller orientation can be updated by menu option
-* Pagination type can be updated by menu option
+* Datasource type can be updated by menu option

 Singlepage:
 * Fetches and persists single page to, and loads sorted list from, local database